Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Minnesota has played six games, with three wins against the spread.

-- Minnesota has hit the over in 50% of its opportunities this year (three times over six games with a set point total).
+- Minnesota's games this year have hit the over three times in six opportunities (50%).

-- The Vikings put up 24.5 points per game, comparable to the 24.3 per matchup the Cowboys allow.
+- The Vikings put up 24.5 points per game, comparable to the 24.3 per matchup the Cowboys surrender.

 - When Minnesota scores more than 24.3 points, it is 3-0 against the spread and 2-1 overall.

-- When Minnesota piles up over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Minnesota totals more than 381.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Vikings have turned the ball over five times this season, nine fewer than the Cowboys have forced (14).
+- This year, the Vikings have five turnovers, nine fewer than the Cowboys have takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Cowboys.